tomwhite/ingreedy-js/README.md

 ```

 The first line might be interpreted as "olive" rather than "olive oil", which could result in inaccurate carb counts.
-This is quite a difficult problem and it may not be possible to get it right all the time, so a simple workaround of
+This is quite a difficult problem and it may not be possible to get it right all the time (a possible cue we could use in this case is spacing between lines), so a simple workaround of
 editing the text after scanning is worth recommending to users.

 ### Carb counting